SAP-archive/BUILD/Project Norman Style Guide.md

 + In order to ensure the the GitHub command line output is readable, the first line of a commit message should contain a maximum of 50 characters.
 + Subsequent lines, if any, can be more detailed.

+###Coding Guidelines for Angular JS
+Click [here] to view the recommended coding guidelines for Angular JS for follow when working on Project Norman.